nocksock/cce/README.md

 customElements.define("my-element", MyCustomElement);
 ```

-## `cce` Shorthand function
+## `cce` Shorthand

 Resembling function-compnent-style.
-Uses `CustomElement` internally, so all features are available here as well, only with a different, API.
+Has all the same features, just a different API.

 ```ts
 cce('my-element',